Australia is conducting a major science campaign to study one of the fastest retreating glaciers in East Antarctica.

 The Australian Antarctic Program is coordinating an extensive study into the Denman Glacier’s history and stability, drawing together scientists from across universities and disciplines.

-The Denman Terrestrial Campaign runs from 2022 to 2025 and examines the glacier and the Shackleton Ice Shelf from the land.
+The Denman Terrestrial Campaign ran from 2022 to 2025 and examined the glacier and the Shackleton Ice Shelf from the land.

-The Denman Marine Voyage will be staged from RSV Nuyina in March and April 2025 and allows scientists to study the system from the sea.
+The Denman Marine Voyage was staged from RSV Nuyina between early March and early May 2025 and allowed scientists to study the system from the sea.

 The Denman campaigns will inform national and global decision-making about climate change responses and deliver on priorities in the Australian Antarctic Science Strategic Plan.